fabiofortkamp/fpfortkamp/content/authors/admin/_index.md

 title: Fábio P. Fortkamp
 ---

-Fábio P. Fortkamp is a Research Engineer, interested in using the power of Python, R and Machine Learning to solve problems in the fields of Thermal Sciences (Heat Transfer, Thermodynamics, Fluid Flow).
+Hi there.
+I'm Dr. Fábio P. Fortkamp, and in this blog I write about solving real Mechanical Engineering problems with Python, R, and other cool computational tools and apps.